ur-cs-courses/course-project-catch-up/app/APP.md

 # Applications

+To go back to the User Guide, click [here](../docs/user-guide/README.md).

 ## Input File

 input.txt needs to be the name of the input file.
 It contains the information that the application will use to build robots and rooms.